valhuber/LogicBankTutorial/README.md

 to **watch** for changes to referenced attributes, and react by running the referencing rules.

-You can re-run the test, which shoud npow succeed.
+You can re-run the test, which should now succeed.

 > Here, the insertion of an Order with ```AmountOwed``` triggers the
 > ```Customer.Balance``` rule.

+Note the logic, which shows all the rules that fire:

 Rule Execution - Constraint
 ---------------------------